 My name is Rob (he/him) and I'm a therapist who helps people understand themselves and have better relationships.
 I've been a therapist since 2017 and I have no intention of slowing down!

-When I'm not working, I enjoy cooking big meals for loved ones, exploring hiking trails with dog, and supporting my Golden State Warriors.
+When I'm not working, I enjoy cooking big meals for loved ones and hiking trails with dog.
 I live in Northern California with my wife, dog, and chickens - it's an eggs-cellent life!

 Like anyone else, though, it took a while for me to get to a stable place.

 Throughout my teens and early 20’s, I was unable to find my voice with my loved ones and I felt hopeless to change.
 It took years for me to realize some of my relationships were abusive.

 It's not talked about enough, but abuse means so much more than just physical or sexual violence.
 Things like intimidation, isolation, emotional abuse, coercion, and threats can leave long-lasting scars.